Etienne van der Linde

 Etienne van der Linde (born 25 February 1978 in Johannesburg) is a South African racing driver.
 He has competed in such series as Euro Formula 3000 and the German Formula Three Championship.
 Late in his career, he also competed with BMW in the South Africa-based Bridgestone Production Car Championship.

-He is the uncle of sports car drivers Kelvin and Sheldon.
+Van der Linde is the uncle of sports car drivers Kelvin and Sheldon.